microbiome/OMA/13_microbiome_exploration.md

 prev
 ```

-Note, that the `detection` and `prevalence` thresholds are not the same, since
+Note that the `detection` and `prevalence` thresholds are not the same, since
-`detection` can be applied to relative counts or absolute couts depending on
+`detection` can be applied to relative counts or absolute counts depending on
 whether `as_relative` is set `TRUE` or `FALSE`

 TODO